phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 **Optional parameters:**

-  > **profile:** A dereferenceable URI that resolves to a document that appropriately describes the format and semantics of the resource representation, e.g.: a JSON Schema, RAML Data Type, OpenAPI schema, etc..
+  > **profile:** A dereferenceable URI that resolves to a document that describes the format and semantics of the resource representation, e.g.: a JSON Schema, RAML Data Type, OpenAPI schema, etc..
 A profile must not change the semantics of the resource representation when processed without profile knowledge, so that clients both with and without knowledge of a profiled resource can safely use the same representation.
 The profile parameter may also be used by clients to express their preferences in the content negotiation process.

 **Encoding considerations:** binary